 I cannot imagine a more fulfilling calling than to bring glory to God by equipping leaders to study, obey and teach the Word well.
-Lives are transformed and movements are launched which impact communities, regions and nations for the Gospel.
+Lives are transformed and movements are launched that impact communities, regions and nations for the Gospel.
 The needs are so profound globally and national leaders are so hungry for our training.
 God has shaped me through my energy level, ministry experience, past training and skill sets in such a way to connect well cross-culturally with pastors and leaders, to develop them so they embrace the truths of Scripture, to empower them to obey His Word, and to release them so they preach His Word with truth and power, and train others to do the same.
 Pastors and leaders are learning the Gospel, in some cases for the first time, congregations are being transformed, authentic Bible-preaching movements are spreading, and God is being exalted.
 What could be more rewarding?
 The flow of testimonies from global pastors who testify how they and their ministries have been changed continues to inspire me.
+Pastor Akare from Togo shared that the training I've given him has transformed his understanding of Scripture and his entire ministry.
+Pastor Paul from Cote d'Ivoire, who had never received any training previous to Pathways, said that following our training, he now has the ability to preach God's Word to church members as well as prisoners with whom he works.
+Coordinators in each network, such as Bishop Daniel in Kenya and Pastor Ernest in Tanzania share how Pathways has transformed their region and is spreading in some cases to hundreds of other pastors.
+Preaching in local African churches and being used by God to lead people to Christ is always a tremendous encouragement, as happens in almost every country I visit.
+In the past year, well over 100 people have come forward to trust in Christ following messages in African churches, praise God!
+In most places I travel, I stay with pastors in their homes.
+Although oftentimes they have no electricity or running water, this is a mutual encouragement as we celebrate joyfully our relationship and union in Christ.
 The work is challenging and eternally significant, and I'm grateful to be a part of what God is doing.